realshaunoneill/cloudflare-ddns/README.md

    npm install
    ```
 3. Copy the .env.example file to .env and modify the values to your liking.
 See Configuration for more information.
+The .env file is used to store your Cloudflare API key and other configuration options.
+It is ignored by Git, so you don't have to worry about accidentally committing your API key to the repository.
+You can copy the .env.example file to .env using the following command:

    ```shell
    cp .env.example .env